hichmok93/hg-site/_tabs/party.md

   name: "The Ceremony",
   age: "33",
   eventTag: "An Evening Unfolds",
-  tagline: "Join the dance.
-Some food and a chill social vibe.",
+  tagline: "Join for a dance.
+Have some food & enjoy a chill social vibe.",
   date: "18.09.2026",
   time: "20:00 — till late",
   location: "STRAATWEG 60B",